-The State of Montana charges people who violate the mandatory insurance law with fines that increase based on the number of times you've been caught.
+In Montana, drivers who violate the mandatory insurance law face fines that increase based on the number of times you've been caught.
 If you’re a first time offender, you can be charged between $250 and $500 in fines.
-If the violation is repeated within 5 years of your last conviction, you will be charged $350.
+If the violation is repeated within five years of your last conviction, you will be charged $350.
 For your third and subsequent offenses, the financial loss becomes steeper, at $500.

 Since an insurance law violation is not considered an administrative case, you will be required to make court appearances and will need to pay a surcharge of $35 in court costs.

 As in most states, a misdemeanor conviction is indictable with an imprisonment sanction in Montana.
-On your first and second conviction for driving uninsured, you may have to serve a 10-day sentence in jail.
-Repeat offenders, who are caught driving uninsured three or more times, can be ordered to serve up to a maximum of 6 months.
-The court can choose whether to punish you with either the fine or jail time, or both.
+On your first and second convictions for driving uninsured, you may have to serve a 10-day sentence in jail.
+Repeat offenders, who are caught driving uninsured three or more times, can be ordered to serve up to a maximum of six months.
+The court can choose whether to punish you with a fine, jail time or both.

 If you fail to surrender your plates and registration receipt, police officers are legally authorized to seize your plates during an investigative stop or arrest.
 If you willfully refuse to return your license, you will be fined up to $500 or imprisoned not more than 30 days.

-If you’ve violated the insurance law 4 times or more within a 5-year span, your driver’s license will be suspended along with your registration.
-You must surrender your driver’s license, license plates, and registration receipt to the Department of Justice immediately upon the notice of suspension.
-You will not be allowed to reinstate either until you've paid the fines and obtained an acceptable proof of insurance.
+If you’ve violated the insurance law four times or more within a five-year span, your driver’s license will be suspended along with your registration.
+You must surrender your driver’s license, license plates and registration receipt to the Department of Justice immediately upon notice of suspension.
+You will not be allowed to reinstate either until you've paid the fines and obtained acceptable proof of insurance.

 Insurance carriers keep a close watch on suspensions and revocations that have been logged on your driving record.
-These are major factors that mark you as a high-risk driver, and would give you a hard time purchasing an auto insurance policy in the voluntary market.
+These are major factors that mark you as a high-risk driver and would make it difficult to purchase an auto insurance policy in the voluntary market.
 If you find yourself being tagged a high-risk driver and being denied coverage, you should try the Montana Automobile Insurance Plan.